isomerpages/ogp-buildforgood/_projects/Smart Cart.md

 ### Proposed Solution

-A mobile application for Singaporeans to track grocery inventory within their household.
+A mobile application for Singaporeans to track grocery inventory within their households.

 Members of a household can collaborate to make a grocery list while also keeping track of what has been bought and is available in their kitchens.